AdrienMorin/Blockchain-POC/README.md

 - [x] Get the wallet public and private keys (using your login)
 - [x] Get the blockchain (all the blocks with there transactions)
 - [x] Create a transaction
-- [x] Mine a block (include the created transactions into a block and add it to the blockchain)
+- [x] Mine a block (include the created transactions into a block and add it to the blockchain : the minor (who call the mine route) will earn 4 bitcoins for transaction fee, which is generated and not paid by any sender)
 - [x] Verify the blockchain (check if the blockchain is valid)

 ## Project structure